Series Title (Agency Series #): Description, Retention (Legal Citation)

 Retention: Retain 1 year after equipment disposed.
 (MOAR 166-150-0105(8))

-Retention: Retain final reports from significant grants to the county permanently; retain other grant records: 3 years after annual or final expenditure report submitted and approved or, as specified in agreement, whichever is longer.
+Retention: ADSGEN-013(a) Final reports from significant grants to the county: Retain permanently; ADSGEN-013(b) Other grant records: Retain 3 years after annual or final expenditure report submitted and approved or, as specified in agreement, whichever is longer.
 (MOAR 166-150-0110(17))

 Incident Reports (ADSGEN-014): Series used to report non-injury safety incidents and injuries to non-employees.
 Records may include incident reports, police reports, investigation records, and related correspondence.